truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Security" selection fields have been added to :menuselection:`Sharing --> Unix (NFS) Shares --> Add Unix (NFS) Share`.

-* The "Domain logons" and "Obey pam restrictions" checkboxes and the "Idmap Range Low" and "Idmap Range High" fields have been added to
+* The "Domain logons", "Obey pam restrictions", and "Bind IP Addresses" checkboxes and the "Idmap Range Low" and "Idmap Range High" fields have been added to
   :menuselection:`Services --> CIFS`.

 * :menuselection:`Services --> Directory Services` has been renamed to :menuselection:`Services --> Domain Controller`.